Yulin-W/making-history-sandbox/non_app_essential/development/Roadmap.md

 - [x] 1.1.3: use react memo to improve performance
 - [x] 1.1.4: resolve lag due to regionInfo plugin
 - [x] 1.2.0: add color picker from region
-## Plugins planned (these can go into separate repos), some might not be plugins in the sense that it goes into the sidebar menu
+## Possible future plugins planned (these can go into separate repos, as separate projects), some might not be plugins in the sense that it goes into the sidebar menu
 - [ ] Convert image to basemap/scenario
 - [ ] Wikipedia event AI recommendation
 - [ ] Auto generation of territorial changes based on natural language processing or just in general with randomness